Timers

 Properties

-Timers properties can be accessed from other frontend components and backend APIs by adding the name of the Timer, and dot referencing the property.
-For a Timer named Timer1:
+Timer properties can be accessed from other frontend components and backend APIs by adding the name of the timer, and dot referencing the property.
+For a timer named Timer1:

 Troubleshooting